PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 - [ ] The location the tweet was sent from
 - [ ] The label 0 or 1 (only training set)

-But, it’s not always clear whether a person’s words are actually announcing a disaster.
+On top of the challenge of detecting misinformation, it’s not always clear whether a person’s words are actually announcing a disaster.
 Take this example:

 According to Oxford Languages English dictionary, *ablaze* can mean the following: